makto/FileHub/README.md

 you can easily switch to nginx:

 1. install nginx with [nginx upload module](https://github.com/vkholodkov/nginx-upload-module)
+  - notice: this module doesn't support newest version of nginx, I'm using nginx 1.2.9 and it works fine
 2. put `nginx.conf` to `/etc/nginx/site-enabled/` (may differ for different OS)
 3. change the following fields in `filehub.conf` on your needs:
   - `root` in `location ^~ /static/`